outdoorsafetylab/moidemd/README.md

 # Elevation Service of DTM from Taiwan MOI

-This provides a REST API service for querying elevations defined in DTM released by Taiwan MOI.
+This provides a REST API service for querying elevations defined in DTM released by Taiwan MOI, which covers:

+1. Taiwan
+1. Penghu
+1. Kinmen

 # How to use this image